western/http-here/README.md

 Also you can download any files inside current folder, just click on them

-In extended mode you can gzip group of files and download it
+In extended mode you can zip group of files and download it

 <p align="center">
     <img src="https://github.com/western/http-here/blob/dev/doc/screen.png?raw=true&1" />